fpg1503/Talks/README.md

 # Talks
 🎤 A growing list of past and future talks

+## Can you speak at my conference?

+If you’re interested in having me speak at a conference you are organizing, please send me a message at <fpg1503@gmail.com>.

+Thanks! 🐥

-One of my goals is to present at more places.
-Here is my up-to-date schedule for the near future.
+One of my current goals is to present at more places!
+Most of my talks so far are in portuguese but I'm aiming to change that.
+Here is my up-to-date schedule for the near future:

 ## Upcoming Talks

 | Date        | Title | Event | Location |
 | ----------- | ----- | ----- | -------- |
 | Feb 21, 2017 |  Caterpillar: de ideia a publicação - criando seus próprios frameworks | [CocoaHeads CPS][cocoaheads-cps] | [Movile HQ][movile] |

-If you’re interested in having me speak at a conference you are organizing, please send me a message at <fpg1503@gmail.com>.

-Thanks! 🐥

 ## Past Talks